 Born in Christchurch, Stuart McKenzie's early years were spent in Singapore where his parents were missionaries.
-He has degrees in Creative Writing and Contemporary Religion from Victoria University and Canterbury University — and has completed post-graduate research in contemporary theology at Cambridge University with controversial British theologian Don Cupitt.
+He has degrees in Creative Writing and Contemporary Religion from Victoria University and Canterbury University, and has completed post-graduate research in contemporary theology at Cambridge University with controversial British theologian Don Cupitt.
 His writings in religion and art have been published in New Zealand and internationally.

 In 1987 Down the Really Road was performed by The Committed in an acclaimed outdoor production at the Auckland School of Architecture.
-True opened at BATS Theatre in Wellington, later transfering to Downstage Theatre.
+True opened at BATS Theatre in Wellington in 1996, later transferring to Downstage Theatre.
 It was praised in The Listener as “a small miracle of a play, continually challenging, teasing and provoking.”
 In 2000 Double Beat opened at Downstage Theatre.

-Stuart and Miranda’s latest play Biography of My Skin is a candid, autobiographical show about actor Miranda trying to tell her own story as a working mother, but caught in a script written by her husband.
+Stuart and Miranda’s Biography of My Skin is a candid, autobiographical show about actor Miranda trying to tell her own story as a working mother, but caught in a script written by her husband.